Activities

 Beaches

 Cornwall is, of course, known for its beaches, and at Foxglove Field you’re just minutes from some of the very best.
-Within half an hour of our spot, you can experience the gorgeous expanse and activities of Praa Sands, get your surf on at Sennen Cove, take in a number of art galleries at Perranuthnoe and beyond.
+Within half an hour of our boutique camping spot, you can experience the gorgeous expanse and activities of Praa Sands, get your surf on at Sennen Cove, take in a number of art galleries at Perranuthnoe and beyond.
 For any type of afternoon at the seaside, we’ve got you covered.

 Click on the beaches below to find out more of what to expect at each.